My earliest memory of an intrusive thought came from a road trip to the coast. I was ten years old.

 The OCD and Anxiety Center describes these thoughts as unwanted and distressing.

-In the sufferers account, being tied down and unable to break free is the unwanted thought, bringing on distress and anxiety that still resonates today.
+In my account, being tied down and unable to break free is the unwanted thought, bringing on distress and anxiety that still resonates today.

-Intrusive thoughts can be seen as individual sparks creating (or contributing to) the metaphorical fire.
+Intrusive thoughts can be seen as individual sparks creating (or emerging from) the metaphorical fire.
 The fire being the obsession.

 The obsessions

-Frequent intrusive thoughts on a certain theme become obsessions.
+Frequent intrusive thoughts on a certain theme are the obsessions.

 An obsession is an unwanted and unpleasant thought, image or urge that repeatedly enters your mind, causing feelings of anxiety, disgust or unease.